Home > Analyses > Healthcare > UnitedHealth Group Incorporated

 Consumer Opinions

-UnitedHealth Group consistently earns praise for its comprehensive healthcare solutions, but some consumers express concerns over service complexity and costs.
+UnitedHealth Group consistently earns praise for its customer service and comprehensive healthcare plans, yet some users express frustration over billing complexities.

 | Positive Reviews | Negative Reviews |